simaomansur/beat-layer/README.md

 - wanted to change the Beat model to add genres but didnt want to have to delete the database and start over
 - this is something we should probably do in the future and work on together to figure out what we need to do

+# Parker - 11/30/23
+- lots of styling: menu bar, dark mode, UX stuff
+- forgot password mostly implemented but still not updating the users password. it sends an email though 😄 added genres drop down menu
+- cleaned up some file structure stuff (got rid of sign in page. now it's 'home'. if you're already signed in, 'home' returns 'beats'.)

 # Simao - 12/1/23
 - added likes to beats
     - user can only like a beat once